kheidi/ML_OpportunisticScreening/notes/Questions.md

 - if [d from CT] is negative, does that mean that they got the CT before the event occurred?
 - what do fx, hx, and dx mean?
 - I am guessing the "X" in the FRS 10-year risk (%) means unknown or not done?
+- I have a line that is also highlighted in blue, not sure if that means something?(line 8)